zeek/spicy/doc/autogen/types/unit.rst

     Filters can be connected only before a unit's parsing begins.
 The latest possible point is from inside the target unit's `%init` hook.

+.. spicy:method:: unit::context unit context False <context>& ()

+    Returns a reference to the `%context` instance associated with the unit.

 .. spicy:method:: unit::forward unit forward False void (inout data: bytes)

     If the unit is connected as a filter to another one, this method